 Czechia VAT guide

 Valued Added Tax (VAT) in Czechia (Czech Republic) was introduced in 1993 and is directly administered by the Ministry of Finance.
-The local name of the VAT is Daň z přidané hodnoty (DPH), while its legislative framework is mainly included in two Acts:

 Menu

-What is the Standard VAT (TVA) rate in Czechia?
+What is the VAT rate in Czechia?

 21%